KSSwimmy/Intro-To-UX/Week5/README.md

 Play video starting at :5:10 and follow transcript5:10 And if recall is required ask yourself, is it realistic to expect users to remember what you're asking them to remember?
 And are cues provided if recall fails?

+---

+### #7 Flexibility and Efficiency of Use

+**#7 - Flexibility and Efficiency of Use**

+Accelerators - unseen by the novice user - may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
+Allow users to tailor frequent actions.

+Why?

+- Recall is bad for new/infrequent users, but can be fast for experts

+- Different users have different goals, allow them to customize
+    - But don't force them to!

+The need for hot keys!

+- Bookmarks and customization